Arsenal say Kroenke has no plans to sell club

 Any takeover would raise questions over the future of Arsenal's long-serving manager, Frenchman Arsene Wenger, although the consortium values his football knowledge and want him to remain at the club, The Telegraph said.

-An acquisition would add to a string of investments in European soccer teams by Middle Eastern interests.
+An acquisition would add to a string of investments in European football teams by Middle Eastern interests.

 Manchester City, the current English Premier League champions, were bought by a member of the Abu Dhabi royal family in 2008, while Kuwait's al-Hasawi family bought twice European Cup winners Nottingham Forest in July last year.
 France's Paris St Germain and Spain's Malaga are owned by Qatari investors.